LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 # Do Never Use Hardcode in I18n

-*Not finished yet, still many images haven't added*
+*Not finished yet.
+There's lack of many pictures*

-"Hardcoding" means you embed something, especially texts in this passage, into codes or otherwhere, where they are not changable through language file, resource packs or configuration.
+"Hardcoding" means you embed something, especially texts in this passage, into source code or otherwhere, where they are not changable through language file, resource packs, configuration or other files which are able to be easily customized.

-I am a native Chinese speaker, and I have hosted or participated in translating a few mods into Chinese including *NuclearCraft: Overhauled* and it's dependents, *The Undergarden*, *Farmer's Delight*, *Sushi Go Crafting*, *The Lord of the Rings* and else.
-In this progress, I noted many mods ignoring or rejecting internatiionalization, nor caring about speakers of other languages who do not understand English as well.
+I am a native Chinese speaker, and I have hosted or participated in translating a few mods into Chinese, including *NuclearCraft: Overhauled* and its addons, *The Undergarden*, *Farmer's Delight*, *Sushi Go Crafting*, *The Lord of the Rings* and others.
+In my translation experience, I noticed that many mods ignore, or even reject to internationalization.
+This greatly reduces gaming experience of non-English speakers who do not understand English well.

 A good mod should consider about localizing, and use no hardcode.
-If you are not a chauvinist, and you ever want your mod get localized, receive language files and be spread over non-native speakers of English while gaining more downloads, you should care about i18n.
+If you are not a Chauvinist, and you ever want your mod get localized, receive language files and be spread over non-native speakers of English while gaining more downloads, you should care about i18n.

 I will show examples of not obeying internationalizing standards enough.
 Most examples are in 1.12.2, but that does not matter.
 Some problems have been fixed, but most are not.
 All copyrights belongs to modders themselves, and I will delete them if with tort.
 There are endless examples, and these are just some drops in the ocean.
 The solutions listed here are not the final answer either.
 There are endless problems on the way making i18n, and no individual can solve them independently.
 I am just asking for some care for my language here.